xster/flutter-wiki/Running-and-writing-tests.md

 can pass `--local-engine` to change what flutter shell `flutter test` uses.
 For example, if you built an engine in the `out/host_debug_unopt` directory, you can pass `--local-engine=host_debug_unopt` to run the tests in that engine.

+To learn how to see how well tested the codebase is, see [[Test coverage for package:flutter]].